C0PEP0D/sheld0n/README.md

 Further post processing is provided using python scripts in that directory.

 * Move to the `post_process` directory.
-* Execute `generate_trajectory_animation.py` (it may take a while).
+* Execute the `run_post_process` script and choose the `generate_trajectory_animation.py` post processing script.

-This should have create a `trajectory_animation.mp4` file that you can open using your video player.
+This should have created a `trajectory_animation.mp4` file that you can open using your video player.

-Further post processing can be done using various scripts in that directory.
+Further post processing can be done using scripts in that directory.
 Run the `--help` option of these scripts to learn how to use them.

-Feel free to **edit this scripts** at your convenience and **create your own post processing**.
+Feel free to **edit this scripts** at your convenience and **create your own post processing** scripts.

 ### Editing simulation parameters